laughedelic/LoadFileToRepl/README.markdown

 This is a companion plugin to [SublimeREPL](http://github.com/wuub/SublimeREPL) providing a command to load current source file into according REPL.
 It just uses a REPL command, like `:load "foo.hs"` for Haskell, or `(load-file "foo.clj")` for Clojure and etc.

-At the moment it supports load command for REPLs of the following languages:
+At the moment it supports load command for REPLs of the following languages (in alphabetic order):

 - Clojure
 - Common Lisp
+- Elixir/Erlang (iex)
 - Groovy
 - Haskell (GHCi)
 - Idris